 Sheree is currently studying Illustration and Comic Art at the Achool of Art and Design Kassel, Germany.
 Her blog has a huge amount of work, especially comics.
 I love her alternative ‘indie’ style, which is quite abstract and loose.
 I really hope to see her work in my favourite comic shop, Gosh in London, one day soon.
 She seems the sort to be unconstrained by our ‘set rules’ of how to create comics, and I believe it’s people like her who will break the mould and do incredibly exciting things with the medium.

 Tagged: black & white

-DZO Oliver is an illustrator and artist currently living in France.
+DZO Olivier is an illustrator and artist currently living in France.
 His work reminds me of the power found in simple black and white ink illustration, with its intricacies and imagination.
 If you visit his Behance page, do take a look at his ‘Inkstinctive’ project.
 The artist describes this project as follows:

 No eraser, no pencil Every mistake is an opportunity to create unexpected images.This work explores the interconnections between inert matter and living matter.
 At the same time, I still explore processes of the unconscious.

 His coloured paintings bring about an exciting hint of David Mack’s work (comic readers will no doubt remember David’s stunning ‘Kabuki’ books).

 Bob Case is an illustrator, designer, art director and animator currently working at The Lavidge Company.
 He often works in black and white, using his trademark perfect black lines to shade his work.
 There is something beautifully nostalgic about his illustrations, yet at the same time they appear so modern and punchy.
 View more on his website.